Network of enlightened Women

 The Network of enlightened Women (NeW) is an organization for culturally conservative women at American universities.
 Started as a book club at the University of Virginia in 2004, NeW seeks to cultivate "a community of conservative women and expands intellectual diversity on college campuses through its focus on education."

 NeW members meet to discuss issues ranging from politics and gender to conservative principles.
 Since its founding, NeW has expanded to over 20 colleges campuses nationwide.
-It has grown into the nation’s premier organization for conservative college women.

 Founding

 NeW was founded in September 2004 by Karin Agness Lips as a book club at the University of Virginia (UVa).
 Agness Lips founded the club after finding the feminist environment at UVa hostile to conservative women.

 Activities

 While NeW chapters continue to read books together to become better educated, their members also seek to engage their larger campus communities by hosting speakers, holding debates, promoting chivalrous behavior through a "Gentlemen’s Showcase," and challenging the controversial play The Vagina Monologues.

 The national organization also hosts an annual national conference in Washington, DC each summer.